 4. Watch for soap residue:

 If your tiles look cloudy even after you accomplish your House Cleaning schedule, you might be dealing with soapy scum.
 To deal with it, eradicate the film with a nonabrasive all-purpose cleaning solution.
-A homemade cleaner with a mild acid (such as fresh lemon juice) on ceramic or porcelain tiles (but never on stone tiles) is another option.
+A homemade cleaner with mild acid (such as fresh lemon juice) on ceramic or porcelain tiles (but never on stone tiles) is another option.

 How Often to Clean Tile Floors